 There are many different ecolabeling schemes included in this topic, such as Energy Star, EU Ecolabel, German Blue Angel, Taiwanese Green Mark Program; Nordic Swan Label.

-At Compliance & Risks we monitor environmental laws and regulations aimed at reducing the impact of facilities on the physical environment like soil, climate, and water supply.
+We focus on environmental laws and regulations aimed at reducing the impact of facilities on the physical environment like soil, climate, water supply and public health.
 Specific facility related requirements are usually recorded in an environmental permit.

 The legislation imposes obligations on: